 Skip to Content

-Home » Blog » Southern Fried Pork Chops – A Recipe The Whole Family Will Love!
+Home » Blog » Southern Fried Pork Chops (Crispy, Juicy, and So Southern!)

 Love it?
 Pls Share it!

 Thickness is also key.
 Because pan-frying uses high, direct heat, it’s very easy to overcook (or undercook) the pork chops if they’re not the right thickness.
-For this recipe, choose chops that are about 1-inch thick.
+For this recipe, select chops that are about 1 inch thick.

-2. Allow Chops to Come to Room Temp.
-Before Frying
+2. Let Them Come to Room Temperature Before Frying

 Southern-fried-pork-chops dinner on a blue plate